GeorgeGeeslin/portfolio/content/blog/react-dreamfactory/index.md

 ##Add your front end files to DreamFactory and allow access

-Once you've completed your local develop you might want to set things up so that your website is served up from DreamFactory's built in Apache server.
+Once you've completed your local development you might want to set things up so that your website is served up from DreamFactory's built in Apache server.

 First, lets create a directory inside of DreamFactory at the correct location.
 Access the shell of your DreamFactory container with `docker exec -it <container name> /bin/bash` run `docker ps` if you need to find your container's name.

-Now create the new directory: `mkdir /opt/bitnami/dreamfactory/storage/app/<your directory>`.
+Now create a new directory: `mkdir /opt/bitnami/dreamfactory/storage/app/<your directory>`.

 Exit DreamFactory's shell and use docker cp to copy your files into place.